Linearly convergent bilevel optimization with single-step inner methods: Introduction

 This can be as expensive as solving the original optimality condition.
 The idea then is to introduce a preconditioning operator $M$ that \emph{decouples} the components of $x$---in our case $u$, $p$ and $\alpha$---such that each component can be solved in succession from

-Gradient steps can be handled through nonlinear preconditioning \cite{tuomov-proxtest,clason2020introduction}, as we will see in \cref{sec:methods} when we develop the approach in detail.
-We prove its converge in \cref{sec:convergence} using the “testing” approach developed in \cite{tuomov-proxtest} and also employed extensively in \cite{clason2020introduction,tuomov-firstorder}.
-Finally, we evaluate the numerical performance of the proposed schemes on imaging applications in \cref{sec:numerical}, specifically the learning of a regularization parameter for total variation denoising, and the convolution kernel for deblurring.\\
+Gradient steps can be handled through nonlinear preconditioning \cite{tuomov-proxtest,clason2020introduction}, as we will see in \cref{sec:methods} when we develop the approach in detail along with two more specific algorithms, the FEFB (Forward--Exact--Forward-Backward) and the FIFB (Forward--Inexact--Forward-Backward).
+In \cref{sec:convergence} we prove their local linear convergence under a second-order growth condition on the composed objective $J \circ S_u$, and other more technical conditions.
+The proof is based on the “testing” approach developed in \cite{tuomov-proxtest} and also employed extensively in \cite{clason2020introduction,tuomov-firstorder}.
+Finally, we evaluate the numerical performance of the proposed schemes on imaging applications in \cref{sec:numerical}, specifically the learning of a regularization parameter for total variation denoising, and the convolution kernel for deblurring.
+Since the purpose of these experiments is a simple performance comparison between different algorithms, instead of real applications, we only use a single training sample of various dimensions, as explained in \cref{sec:numerical}.